Condor (airline): 1955–1979: Establishment and early years

 Condor was founded on 21 December 1955 as Deutsche Flugdienst GmbH.
-Its initial ownership was divided between the German shipping company Norddeutscher Lloyd (27.75%), trans-Atlantic shipping firm Hamburg America Line (27.75%), German flag carrier airline Deutsche Lufthansa (26%), and railway company Deutsche Bundesbahn (18.5%).
+Its initial ownership was divided between the German shipping company Norddeutscher Lloyd (27.75%), trans-Atlantic shipping firm Hamburg America Line (27.75%), German flag carrier Deutsche Lufthansa (26%), and railway company Deutsche Bundesbahn (18.5%).
 Deutsche Flugdienst's initial fleet consisted of three 36-passenger Vickers VC.1 Viking aircraft; they were based at Frankfurt Airport, which was also a prominent Lufthansa hub at that time.
 On 29 March 1956, the airline's first tourist-oriented flight commenced, a pilgrimage flight to the Holy Land.
-Within its first year of operation, destinations such as Majorca and the Canary Islands were added to the airline's flight schedule.
+Within its first year of operation, destinations such as Mallorca and the Canary Islands were added to the airline's flight schedule.

 Between 1959 and 1960, Lufthansa bought out the other shareholdings, acquiring sole ownership of Deutsche Flugdienst.
-In 1961, Deutsche Flugdienst took over its rival Condor-Luftreederei (which had been founded in 1957 by Oetker), subsequently changing its name to Condor Flugdienst GmbH, thus introducing the "Condor" name with Lufthansa.
-During the following year, Condor Flugdienst GmbH had a 63.3% market share of Germany's tourism air travel market, transporting a total of 66,000 passengers in that year; Majorca was by far the most popular destination, attracting 36,000 tourists.
+In October 1961, Deutsche Flugdienst took over its rival Condor Luftreederei (which had been founded in September 1957 by Oetker and activated in July of the following year), subsequently changing its name to Condor Flugdienst GmbH, thus introducing the Condo name inside of Lufthansa.
+During the following year, Condor Flugdienst GmbH had a 63.3% market share of Germany's tourism air travel market, transporting a total of 66,000 passengers in that year; Mallorca was by far the most popular destination, attracting 36,000 tourists.

 The following decade was an era of considerable growth for Condor.
 During 1966, the company launched its first long-haul flights, reaching destinations such as Thailand, Sri Lanka, Kenya and the Dominican Republic.
-In 1971, Condor became the first leisure-oriented airline in the world to adopt the Boeing 747, which was the worlds' biggest aircraft during the era.
+In 1971, Condor became the first leisure-oriented airline in the world to adopt the Boeing 747, which was the world's biggest aircraft during the era.
 By 1973, Condor's fleet consisted of a total of 14 Boeing airliners: Two Boeing 747s, two Boeing 707s and ten Boeing 727s.